skyflowapi/skyflow-react-native/README.md

       ]
     }
     ```
-  An Example og Get call to fetch records
+  An Example of Get call to fetch records

   ```js
   const skyflowContainer = useSkyflow();